This apple crisp pie is simple and delicious. It will make your house smell amazing and delight your taste buds!

 When I was brainstorming what pie to make for I asked my husband if he thought an apple crisps recipe sounded good.
 He thought the idea sounded great and so I was put on a path to figure out how to make one of the best apple crumb pies ever.
 No small feat haha!

 This apple crumb pie is actually fairly simple.
 What takes the longest is peeling, coring and slicing the apples.
 I did use a store bought crust for this pie, but I let it soften a little and then transferred it to my preferred pie dish.
+If you don’t have a store bought pie crust you can make a homemade one super easy!
+Check out the recipe here!

 Then I mixed up the filling, added it to the cut apples (mixed it really well!), and placed it in my pie crust.
 I did use six apples, but 4 would be perfectly fine and wouldn’t make such a huge mound.
 But I wanted to make a spectacular pie for π day so six apples where perfect!
 Also, when you are placing the sliced apples in the crust, make sure to fill all the gaps.
 I noticed there were quite a few pockets of empty space near the crust and so I was able to stick more apples in there.